- A campaign is defined as any form of public communication used to elicit support for one's own or another's candidacy.

 What is the election process?

-Election Interest Meeting
+Election Interest Meetings

 Registration of Candidacy

 Make use of the campaign period to properly get your platform out to the voters.
 Be sure to follow all campaigning rules and policies.
+Campaigning begins on September 9 at noon (12:00 pm) and ends at the end of the voting period, September 14th at 10:00 pm.
+Make sure you do not campaign until after the start date and time.